niccokunzmann/ledtable/arduino/libraries/ledtable/examples/README.md

 Use `for` loops to set pixels on the screen.

 ![Hello_World](Hello_World/Hello_World.jpg)
 Write text on the screen.
-You can also the text move.
+You can also move the text.

 ![hpi_logo](hpi_logo/hpi_logo.jpg)
 With stamps you can put any form in any color onto the screen with only a few lines.